 What Kitchen Gadgets Should You Bring to Your College Dorm?

 My oldest daughter is about to head off to college.
-It is her first year and we are trying to figure out what kitchen items, tools, gadgets she might need to help her transition.
+It is her first year, and we are trying to figure out what kitchen items, tools, and gadgets she might need to help her transition.

-It's been 40 years since I've been in college so I'm wondering how different her needs are compared to mine back then and how different today's gadgets are.
+It's been 40 years since I've been in college, so I'm curious about how different her needs are compared to mine back then and how different today's gadgets are.
 So I checked in with my daughter and a couple of her friends who are already in college to see what they had to say.

 Living in a Dorm

-This is my daughter's first year she will be living in a dorm and so will not be doing much if any cooking in her room.
-I'm expecting most of her main meals will be in the cafeteria or in some local food establishment that accepts her school's "flex" dollars.
+This is my daughter's first year.
+She will be living in a dorm and so will not be doing much, if any, cooking in her room.
+I expect most of her main meals to be in the cafeteria or in some local food establishment that accepts her school's "flex" dollars.

 Since she is not permitted to bring "Heating/Open Coil Appliances like hot plates, toasters or toaster ovens," I'm looking for those smaller items she may want to bring to make her a little more comfortable when she's busy studying.

-I'm also assuming she will not be eating every meal in the cafeteria and some days will be starting with breakfast in her room or an occasional lunch of leftovers or heated up canned soup.
+I'm also assuming she will not be eating every meal in the cafeteria, and some days will start with breakfast in her room or an occasional lunch of leftovers or heated-up canned soup.
 So what will she need to make her life a little easier?

 School Rules

 My first suggestion is to check with your kid's school to find out what is and is not allowed in their dorm rooms.
 Schools get very upset when you bring stuff that can potentially burn the dorm down.
-For example, in my daughter's case, she cannot bring "exposed heating elements, like toasters, convection ovens, hot plates."
+For example, my daughter cannot bring "exposed heating elements, like toasters, convection ovens, hot plates."

 The easiest way to find out what's allowed and what isn't is to do a search online.
-If you search for "items you cannot bring to [your school's name] dorm," you'll find plenty of articles describing what you can and cannot bring.
+If you search for "items you cannot bring to [your school's name] dorm," you'll find many articles describing what you can and cannot bring.

 Bed Bath & Beyond

-I found out last weekend that Bed Bath & Beyond has a very cool concept called Pack and Hold where you plug in the state your school is in and then the name of the school.
+I found out last weekend that Bed Bath & Beyond has a very cool concept called Pack and Hold.
+You plug in the state your school is in and then the name of the school.
 BB&B then provides you with a list of what you can and cannot bring to your dorm.
-I'm not just talking about kitchen items but bedding, bathroom, laundry, cleaning, electronics, audio and general room decor.
+I'm not just talking about kitchen items but bedding, bathroom, laundry, cleaning, electronics, audio, and general room decor.

-Not only can you see what you can and cannot bring, you can walk around the store, scan the items you want to purchase, and they will be waiting for you boxed and ready to go at the Bed Bath & Beyond closest to your campus.
+Not only can you see what you can and cannot bring, but you can also walk around the store and scan the items you want to purchase, and they will be waiting for you, boxed and ready to go at the Bed Bath & Beyond closest to your campus.
 You don't even pay for the items until you pick them up, so you can always remove things if you change your mind.
-There was nothing like this when I was in school but then again, there was no BB&B at the time.
+There was nothing like this when I was in school, but then again, there was no BB&B at the time.
 Heck, there was no Internet at the time.

-You can do this shopping at the store or if you prefer, at home on the computer.
-Very cool idea.
+You can do this shopping at the store or, if you prefer, at home on the computer.
+That is a very cool idea.

 Find Out What The School Provides

-Two of the most important kitchen related items my daughter would like to have in her dorm are a mini refrigerator and a microwave oven.
-It turns out both these items are available to rent directly from the school and she can split the cost of them with her roommate.
+Two of the most important kitchen-related items my daughter would like to have in her dorm are a mini refrigerator and a microwave oven.
+Both these items are available to rent directly from the school, and she can split their cost with her roommate.

-These are two large items you don't need duplicated in a small dorm room so it's great the school provides access to them.
-I can't wait to see what kind of shape they are in and hope the previous user was not a biochemical engineer.
+These are two large items you don't need to duplicate in a small dorm room, so it's great the school provides access to them.
+I can't wait to see what kind of shape they are in, and hope the previous user was not a biochemical engineer.

 My Daughter's Wish List